stevejhiggs/macgyver/README.md

 * simpleComponent - the simplest possible implementation of react.
 Shows how to get the views built and injected client side.
 * redux -> simple component - shows how to use the fantastic redux flux implementation
+* redux -> connectedComponent - covers splitting components up into stateful and presentational sub-components
 * redux -> react-router - adding routing to redux
+* redux -> twitterBootstrap - using react-bootstrap to make things prettier
 * redux -> async api - shows how to handle async calls to external services
-* redux -> splitComponent - covers splitting components up into stateful and presentational sub-components
-* redux -> twitterBootstrap - using react-bootstrap to make things prettier

 ## Universal
 Markup is rendered both server and client side.